-RULONA continues these provisions from ULONA, adding a "dealings sufficient to provide reasonable certainty" standard to the "personally known" qualification and providing additional detail regarding the identification documents or verification or affirmation of a credible witness that may be used to identify an individual.
-RULONA allows a notarial officer to require an individual to provide additional information or identification credentials necessary to assure the officer of the individual's identity.
+RULONA would continue these provisions from ULONA, adding a "dealings sufficient to provide reasonable certainty" standard to the "personally known" qualification and providing additional detail regarding the identification documents or verification or affirmation of a credible witness that may be used to identify an individual.
+RULONA would allow a notarial officer to require an individual to provide additional information or identification credentials necessary to assure the officer of the individual's identity.